top of page

 In general, it takes about 2 working days to obtain a quote from the notary.
 In some cases, you might get the quote instantly, but for global entrepreneurs this is not likely.
 Any standard rates which might be mentioned on the website of the notary, typically do not apply for ‘non- residents’ (due to extra Due Diligence background research requirements).

-The step-by-step overview (below) also indicates the time spent on each step, but please keep in mind that the availability and schedule of the Dutch notary is important to consider.
+The step-by-step overview (request download via banner above) also indicates the time spent on each step, but please keep in mind that the availability and schedule of the Dutch notary is important to consider.

 Register your new Dutch company with the Dutch Business Register and Dutch Tax Administration